 Four Elements Of Transformational Leadership

-Four elements can conjugate in transformational Leadership.
+Four elements can be conjugated in transformational Leadership.
 Let’s have a look.

 This is the first element or pillar of the transformational Leadership Style.
 In this style of leadership, the leader cares about the individual member of the team.

 This kind of leader understands that a team cannot reach its goal single-handedly.
 The team member needs to work together, and caring for an individual member means you are encouraging and providing support to them.

 For any leader, facing challenges is not enough.
 Transformational leaders especially give their best to bring out the creative side of the members of the team.

 They inspire them to seek a solution for the problem in the best possible and creative manner.

 In this idealized influence transformational leadership style, the leader’s primary goal is to become a role model for the members working in the team.